avabellaw/crystal-clear-opticians/readme.md

 There will be a hero image on the homepage and a tagline.
 This simple layout doesn't overwhelm the user with information and is aesthetically pleasing.
 It also lets the user know the core principles and selling points of Crystal Clear Opticians.
 The crystal in the eye is an indirect way of clearly conveying a focus on the eyes.
 It is intended to stick in the back of the user's mind whenever they browse or think of the website.
+This contributes to the brand's image.

 Throughout the project, a crystal background image will be used.
 It will be found in the navigation and footer background and it will also appear faded behind each section of content.